subscribe iconSubscribe to Notifications

 Rainbow Trout/Dolly Varden/Arctic Char

-• Reminder: By emergency order, only one single hook is allowed and bait may not be used through July 31 on Campbell Creek.
+• Reminder: By emergency order on Campbell Creek, only single hooks are allowed; no bait may be used through July 31st.

 Local Lakes

-• Stocked rainbow trout are well-distributed throughout many of the Anchorage lakes.
-Rainbow trout fishing will be better on lakes that receive less pressure.
-Try slowly stripping a wet fly, casting small spinners or fishing small bait under a bobber to catch these freshly stocked fish.
+• Rainbow trout have been stocked in all local lakes and fish should be acclimated at this point.
+Try slowly stripping a wet fly or fishing small bait under a bobber to catch these freshly stocked rainbow trout.

 Special Species Information